PodgeCollins/EatYourFeelings_MS3/README.md

 *   * Similar issues arose with the footer as it would float into the middle of the page and cover the main page content.
         * Resolved by setting the footer to fixed-bottom class and adding padding-bottom to the body so it didnt block any of the pages content.

+*   * Footer covers some of the pages content when scrolled to the bottom on One Plus 8T mobile device but not on dev tools devices
+        * Issue not resolved
 ---

 ## **Deployment**